shivanichandra30/Feedback_Tracker/README.md

 ---
 This project simulates a full-fledged feedback management system without a backend.
 Here's how the solution is structured:

-Authentication: The authSlice.js manages user authentication states.
+- **Authentication**: The authSlice.js manages user authentication states.
 It uses localStorage to persist the user's login state, mimicking a JWT-based authentication system.

-Feedback Management: The feedbackSlice.js handles all operations related to feedback items, including adding, editing, deleting, and archiving.
+- **Feedback Management**: The feedbackSlice.js handles all operations related to feedback items, including adding, editing, deleting, and archiving.
 Feedback data is stored in localStorage to persist across sessions.

-UI Components: Components like Drawer.jsx and FeedbackList.jsx provide a responsive and user-friendly interface.
+- **UI Components**: Components like Drawer.jsx and FeedbackList.jsx provide a responsive and user-friendly interface.
 The sliding drawer interface allows users to add or edit feedback seamlessly.

-State Management: Redux Toolkit is used for state management, providing a predictable state container and simplifying the logic for handling asynchronous actions.
+- **State Management**: Redux Toolkit is used for state management, providing a predictable state container and simplifying the logic for handling asynchronous actions.

-Styling: TailwindCSS is utilized for styling, enabling rapid development of a responsive and modern UI.
+- **Styling**: TailwindCSS is utilized for styling, enabling rapid development of a responsive and modern UI.

 ---
 ## Getting Started